kurnivan-ny/flask-rest-api/tensorflow/image classification/README.md

 ## Requirements

-The "requirements file" is the file that lists the items to be installed ([Flask](https://palletsprojects.com/p/flask/) and [Scikit-learn](https://scikit-learn.org/stable/install.html)).
+The "requirements file" is the file that lists the items to be installed.
 Install with:

 ```shell
 $ pip install -r requirements.txt